openenergymonitor/guide/source/emoncms/postprocess.markdown

 - **powertokwh:** calculate a cumulative kwh feed from a power feed
 - **accumulator:** calculate a cumulative sum of the source feed
-- **importcalc:** calculate grid import from house consumption and solar generation
+- **importcalc:** calculate grid import from house consumption and solar generation (ignores any export values)
-- **exportcalc:** calculate grid export from house consumption and solar generation
+- **exportcalc:** calculate grid export from house consumption and solar generation (ignores any import values)
 - **addfeeds:** add multiple feeds together (see basic_formula to add more than 2 feeds)
 - **scalefeed:** scale a feed by the value given
 - **offsetfeed:** add an offset to a feed